 “The State of Oklahoma, from a tax perspective, has made it very favorable to invest in CNG vehicles and onsite CNG fueling stations.
 As a company that employs Oklahomans and subcontracts to other Oklahoma-based companies, we are proud to support Oklahoma-made energy that creates Oklahoma jobs,” he says.

 The company has three CNG fueling stations at its facility.
 The lower cost of fuel was a factor, but another consideration was convenience.
 Having an onsite fueling station allows the company to fill the trucks overnight and be ready for service in the morning, rather than taking the trucks to a third-party fueling station.

-Many companies making the switch to CNG have a fleet of 50 or more vehicles, but Gulick says it can be a cost effective solution for small to mid-sized businesses like Curtis Restaurant Supply.
-He estimates the return on investment for the complete project will took less than two years.
+Many companies making the switch to CNG have a fleet of 50 or more vehicles, but Gulick says it can be a cost-effective solution for small to mid-sized businesses like Curtis Restaurant Supply.
+He estimates the return on investment for the complete project will take less than two years.
 He encourages business owners to look carefully at tax credits, both federal and state, as well as potential rebates from natural gas service companies.